aicgoraya/tda-llm-bias/README.md

 # Downstream Fine-Tuning Reorganizes Identity-Coded Geometry in Transformer Embeddings: A Cross-Architecture Topological Probe

+**What this is.** A topological probe of how transformer embedding spaces (BERT, RoBERTa, MiniLM) represent identity-coded language — and how downstream fine-tuning reshapes that geometry.
+Instead of cosine similarity, it uses persistent homology to compare embedding clouds for otherwise-identical sentences that differ only in an identity term (e.g. "a gay person" vs. "a person").
+The headline result: fine-tuning is not a reliable debiasing step — it can hide identity-coded structure from surface bias audits in one architecture (BERT + MNLI) while *introducing* it in another (RoBERTa + CoLA), even under a task with no identity supervision.

 ## Key Findings

 - **LGBTQ+ embeddings are topologically distinct.** The `lgbtq_explicit` group's